viadee/camunda-bpm-examples/deployment/servlet-pa/README.md

-Simple Servlet Process Application Example
+Simple Servlet Process Application Example (vPAV)
 ==========================================

 This example demonstrates how to deploy a simple servlet process application.